Battery Chemistry Guide

 These batteries have the highest energy density of any cell, but need access to air to work.
 This keeps them from being used in watches, but they are very popular in hearing aids because of the longer period between replacements.

 Lead acid is one of the oldest battery chemistries, and has proved itself as one of the most reliable rechargeable cell types.
 Self-discharge combined with issues when cells lose charge make periodic recharging (and sometimes other maintenance, refer to the manufacturer's instructions) necessary to maintain a long life.
-Despite the maintenance requirement, and other chemistries being much lighter and smaller for the same performance, lead acid cells maintain an advantage with excellent price for the amount of power they provide.
+Despite the maintenance requirement, and other chemistries being much lighter and smaller for the same performance, lead-acid cells maintain an advantage with an excellent price for the amount of power they provide.